ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * dtmf: "String" - (required for dtmfdown and dtmfup events)

-The dtmf parameter value is the String value of the DTMF digit or character that was pressed or rleased.
+The dtmf parameter value is the String value of the DTMF digit or character that was pressed or released.

 ### Dialog Transfer